 Sequential mode.
 Controller calculates the number of Vusers per load generator, and ramps up all Vusers, one load generator after another.
-Sequential is the default mode, and it is the only available mode for Vuser Group Mode scenarios.
+Sequential is the default mode.

 - For Vusers in groups configured to All Load Generators, Controller uses the round-robin method to ramp up the groups between all of the load generators.